Excited about IMPACT, but need some more information? This should help.

 We cannot allow placed participants to switch trips nor be placed back on the waiting list.
 You may choose to go on your assigned trip or you may decide to drop; but if you decide not to go, you will not have an opportunity to be placed either on the waiting list or another trip.

 Questions?
 Is there something about IMPACT that you would like to know but is not on this page?
-Contact your Site Leader's or email Tanta Munthe, the Participant Coordinator, at firstname.lastname@example.org or check out our Contact page here!
+Contact your Site Leaders or email Riley carraher, our Participant Coordinator, at firstname.lastname@example.org or check out our Contact page here!